Can You Be Extradited from Dubai to the UK? Treaty Guide 2026

 • European Convention on Extradition (for the United Kingdom);

-These conventions supplement the bilateral treaty and national laws, providing a broader legal basis for cooperation.
+These conventions supplement their bilateral extradition agreement and national laws, providing a broader legal basis for cooperation.

 Key considerations regarding issuance requests